Does Menopause Cause Weight Gain?

 Conclusion

-Menopause itself does not directly “cause” weight gain, but the hormonal and metabolic changes that accompany it make weight gain more likely.
-Aging, lifestyle factors, and genetics also play important roles.
+Menopause itself does not directly “cause” weight gain, but the hormonal and metabolic changes that accompany this transition make weight gain more likely.
+Aging, lifestyle habits, and genetic factors also play a significant role in how a woman’s body responds during this stage.

 The good news is that weight gain during menopause is not inevitable.
-With mindful eating, regular exercise, and healthy lifestyle adjustments, it is possible to maintain a balanced weight and protect overall health.
+With mindful eating, regular physical activity, and healthy lifestyle adjustments, women can maintain a balanced weight and support overall well-being.
+For personalized guidance and more information on menopause and related concerns, consult Dr. Preeti Rastogi, trusted gynecologist in Gurgoan, who can provide expert care and tailored advice.

 menopause and weight gain | does menopause cause weight gain | menopause belly fat | menopause symptoms and weight changes | weight gain after menopause | hormonal changes and weight gain | menopause metabolism | how to manage menopause weight gain | aging and weight gain | menopause healthy lifestyle